BMO Investorline Review 2025

 InvestorLine has been around longer than the internet – BMO introduced self-directed trading way back in 1988 before moving online in 2000.
 That’s an impressive history!

 BMO InvestorLine is IIROC regulated and CIPF insured.
 They use 128-bit encryption and multi-factor user authentication to keep your data safe.
-While any online financial transaction has some risk, BMO is as safe as they get.
+While any online financial transaction has some risk, BMO is as safe as it gets.

 BMO InvestorLine Review – Mobile App & Software

 BMO has a strong online platform that’s convenient and simple to use.
-Its mobile app ranked the highest of the big banks in our list of the Best Stock Trading Apps in Canada
+Its mobile app ranked the highest of the big banks in our list of the Best Stock Trading Apps in Canada.
+However, the mobile apps for both Qtrade and Questrade come out ahead of BMO Investorline by a wide margin.

 The online platform’s dashboard is streamlined and easy to navigate, but still gives you access to all the tools you need.
 It’s also extremely customizable, meaning you can hide any tools or features that you’re not interested in seeing regularly.
 This is a great feature for novice investors or people with simple portfolio needs.